International Shipping Center

 A view of Shanghai Port.
 [Photo/VCG]

-Shanghai's journey as a global aviation and shipping hub began with strategic endorsements from the State Council in the 1990s.
-Over the years, this vision has evolved, culminating in the ambitious plans outlined in the 14th Five-Year Plan for the Shanghai International Shipping Center (2021-25).
-Discover how Shanghai aims to enhance its services, influence, innovation, and competitiveness to establish itself as a world-class international shipping center by 2025.
+Shanghai's journey toward becoming a global aviation and shipping hub began with strategic endorsements from the State Council in the 1990s.
+The vision has since evolved into the ambitious blueprint set out in the 14th Five-Year Plan for the Shanghai International Shipping Center (2021-25).

 Key achievements and highlights

-Shanghai Port has maintained its position as the world's top container port for 15 consecutive years, handling a record 51.506 million twenty-foot equivalent units, or TEUs, in 2024.
-It became the first in the world on Dec 22, 2024, to cross the 50-million-TEU mark in annual container throughput.
+Shanghai Port has maintained its position as the world's top container port for 16 consecutive years, handling more than 55.06 million twenty-foot equivalent units, or TEUs, in 2025.
+On Dec 22, 2024, it became the first port in the world to surpass 50 million TEUs in annual container throughput.

-In 2024, Shanghai's Pudong and Hongqiao international airports handled 803,400 flights, marking a 14.7 percent year-on-year increase.
-Passenger throughput reached 124.73 million passenger trips, up 28.6 percent, while cargo and mail throughput rose 10.6 percent to 4.21 million tons.
+In 2025, Shanghai's Pudong and Hongqiao international airports handled 839,000 flights, marking a 4.5 percent year-on-year increase.
+Passenger throughput reached 135 million passenger trips, up 8.3 percent, while cargo and mail throughput rose 7.9 percent to 4.54 million metric tons.

-In addition, China's first domestically built large cruise ship, the Adora Magic City, made its maiden commercial voyage from Shanghai on Jan 1, 2024.
+China's first domestically built large cruise ship, Adora Magic City, which made its maiden commercial voyage from Shanghai on Jan 1, 2024, welcomed its one-millionth passenger on Feb 8, 2026.

-A large number of international and domestic shipping enterprises are headquartered in Shanghai, reflecting the city's growing importance as a global maritime hub.
+A large number of international and domestic shipping enterprises have established their headquarters in Shanghai, reflecting the city's growing importance as a global maritime hub.

-Shanghai accelerated the construction of major projects, such as the area north of Xiaoyangshan Island, Shanghai East Railway Station, and Pudong International Airport Phase IV.
-The first phase of the container terminal renovation at Shanghai's Luojing Port has been completed and is now operational.
+In 2026, Shanghai will accelerate major projects, including development of the area north of Xiaoyangshan Island, construction of Shanghai East Railway Station, and Phase IV expansion of Pudong International Airport.
+The city will also complete the second phase renovation of the container terminal at Luojing Port.

 Shanghai Shipping Exchange